 Specific standards are required when importing wine and spirits from non-EU countries.
 An import license, issued by Lithuanian National Paying Agency, must be provided for wine shipments exceeding 3,000 liters.
 Lithuanian customs also require non-EU countries to provide a single administrative document (SAD) along with imported food products.
 Specific taxation information can be found on the EC's website.
-The export of wines from U.S. must also include a simplified export certificate or VI1 document.
+Wines exported from the United States must also include a simplified export certificate or VII document.